Yianni-Mitropoulos/h20-pass/README.md

 ## Attacks and Mitigations

 - **Brute force without quantum assistance** (not feasible, too many combinatorial possibilities)
 - **Brute force with quantum assistance** (not feasible, as Argon2id uses a lot of memory, and quantum memory is fragile and expensive)
 - **Supply chain attacks** (mitigation: `h20-pass` never needs updating)
+- **WiFi keyboard compromise** (mitigation: use reputable WiFi keyboards, or avoid them altogether)
 - **QubesOS sys-usb compromise** (mitigation: use a non-USB keyboard, e.g., PS/2)
 - **Filming you with your own webcam** (mitigation: do NOT open any qubes with camera access until after you've logged in with your passphrase)
 - **Someone sits down at your unlocked computer and gets the hash of your passphrase** (mitigation: use a strong password, keep your computer locked)
 - **Cold boot attacks** (mitigation: use a terminal/memory allocator that reliably clears memory after use)
 - **Xen/QubesOS dom0 compromise** (mitigation: run for the hills!)